 You definitely don’t have to be a kid to enjoy the magic of Disney.
 It’s actually way more common than most people think for adults to go to Walt Disney World without kids in tow.
 During my time working for the mouse, I discovered a treasure trove of things to do at Disney World for adults.
 I met thousands of newly married couples on their honeymoons, retirees who treated the parks like their personal playground and groups of Disneybounding superfans in their 20s and 30s.

-True to Walt’s original vision, the parks are fun for guests of all ages.
+True to Walt’s original vision, the parks are fun for kids an kids at heart.
 There are plenty of things to do at Disney World for adults.

 The Scariest Rides in Walt Disney World

 Now that you’re a bit taller (and a bit braver) than you were at 5 years old, you’re ready to go on the big kid rides.
 Thrill rides at Disney don’t usually get as intense as thrill rides at other theme parks do.
 They only have one roller coaster that goes upside-down, and the most thrilling ride in the Magic Kingdom is filled with animatronic rabbits.
 But then again, Epcot’s centrifuge simulator ride, Mission: Space, is notoriously intense.
 You can definitely find thrills and chills if you look for them.

 - Mission: Space – The Orange One (Epcot).

 - The first five seconds of Rockin’ Roller Coaster (Hollywood Studios).

 - Space Mountain if you accidentally put your hands up (Magic Kingdom).

 - Splash Mountain (Magic Kingdom).

 - The part of “It’s a Small World” when you realize it’s a lot longer than you remember (Magic Kingdom).